LourisXu/paper_list/papers/Contrastive Learning.md

 Theoretically, we can think of the positive pairs as coming from a joint distribution over views $p(\bf{v_1},\bf{v_2})$, and the negative pairs from a product of marginals $\mathcal{p}(\bf{v_1}) \mathcal{p}(\bf{v_2})$

+## Factors affecting contrastive learning

+- `Stop gradient`: One branch stops gradient calculation.
+It is effective to avoid collapse solution.[4]
+- `k`: $k$ is the number of negative pairs in sample set $S$ (one positive sample and k negative sample).
+[5]
+- `MI`: Mutual Information.
+We should reduce the mutual information (MI) between views while keeping task-relevant information intact [7].

 ## Methods